gokuldas-ibil/next-pwa/packages/next-pwa/README.md

 ## Community

-You can ask questions, suggest features, and share your projects on [Github Discussions](https://github.com/DuCanhGH/next-pwa/discussions).
+You can ask questions and suggest features.
 Please follow our [Code of Conduct](/CODE_OF_CONDUCT.md) when you communicate with other people.

 ## Contributing